RAN0606/42_Minishell_teamwork/README.md

 # Minishell_teamwork
-no finish
+It is not finished yet!
-Project of School 42
+- Project of School 42